-You can use Amazon S3 to trigger AWS Lambda to process data immediately after an upload.
+You can use Amazon S3 to trigger Amazon Lambda to process data immediately after an upload.
 For example, you can use Lambda to thumbnail images, transcode videos, index files, process logs, validate content, and aggregate and filter data in real-time.

 Sequence batch processing jobs

 You can perform secondary analysis on genomic data to identify meaningful information that clinicians and researchers can act on in a timely fashion.
-Step Functions can coordinate multiple AWS Batch jobs that takes raw reads generated from sequencers and then processes them in a genomics pipeline to identify the variation in a biological sample compared to a standard genome reference.
+Step Functions can coordinate multiple Amazon Batch jobs that takes raw reads generated from sequencers and then processes them in a genomics pipeline to identify the variation in a biological sample compared to a standard genome reference.
 Step Functions will wait for each job to complete before moving to the next step in the pipeline.